-It’s been over ten years since Made in Chelsea first hit our screens and it has been non-stop drama.
+It’s been 13 years since Made in Chelsea first hit our screens and it has been non-stop drama ever since.

-From the likes of OG Spencer Matthews and Caggie Dunlop to fan faves Emily Blackwell and Miles Nazaire, the babes of SW3 have never failed to keep us entertained.
+From the likes of OG Spencer Matthews and Caggie Dunlop to fan faves Maeva D'Ascanio and Miles Nazaire, the babes of SW3 have never failed to keep us entertained.

-But one question that EVERYBODY wants to know, is MIC real or is it just made up dramz for our pleasure?
+But one question that EVERYBODY wants to know is, is MIC real or is it just made up dramz for our pleasure?

 It turns out it's a mixture of the two as Made in Chelsea is defined as a 'structured reality' show which means that the scenes might be set up somewhat, but the casts' reactions are all real, baby (well, mostly, anyway.)

-Over the years we've had the pleasure to chat to a whole host of former and current MIC stars and they've let us in on some show secrets and scandals.
+But Spencer certainly isn't the only one to open up about puppeteer producers and alleged staged scenes; over the years we've had the pleasure of chatting to a whole host of former and current MIC stars and they've let us in on some major secrets and scandals.

 CHECK OUT Made in Chelsea BTS secrets